Kingxukai/linux/Documentation/driver-api/cxl/platform/acpi/srat.rst

                  Flags : 00000001         <- Bit 0 (Enabled)
               Reserved : 00000000

-The Proximity Domain is matched up to the :doc:`HMAT <hmat>` SSLBI Target Proximity Domain List for the related latency or bandwidth numbers.
-Those performance numbers are tied to a CXL host bridge via the Device Handle.
+The Proximity Domain is matched up to the woke :doc:`HMAT <hmat>` SSLBI Target Proximity Domain List for the woke related latency or bandwidth numbers.
+Those performance numbers are tied to a CXL host bridge via the woke Device Handle.
-The driver uses the association to retrieve the Generic Port performance numbers for the whole CXL path access coordinates calculation.
+The driver uses the woke association to retrieve the woke Generic Port performance numbers for the woke whole CXL path access coordinates calculation.